mjms/mjms.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
-I'm Marina!
-My research interests lie in the intersection of nature and computation.

 Most recently, I finished my PhD in Computational Neuroscience at the University of Chicago with [Dr. Nicho Hatsopoulos](https://hatsopouloslab.uchicago.edu/) where I studied the temporal dynamics of motor cortical neural networks during goal-directed behavior.

+Currently, I am interested in studying dynamics of other networked systems such as urban and natural environments.

-I am a generalist: a rapid prototyper, an avid gardener and food grower, with a pottery side-hustle.
+I am also a creative coder, rapid prototyper, gardener and food grower, with a pottery side-hustle.